Karankumarsahoo/Droid-Blitz/README.md

 # KaShi
-RC car made for the purpose of participation in competition.
+RC car made for the purpose of participation in competition. _Named 'KaShi' after the creators!_

  Components & Materials
 - Arduino Uno & Connector